-As of December 31, 2013, we hold trademark registrations in the United States for the following marks: 2020tc IMAGER®, Digirad®, DigiServ®, Cardius®, SPECTour®, SPECTpak Plus®, Solidium®, and DigiTech®.
-We have obtained and sought trademark protection for some of these listed marks in the European Union and Japan.
+As of December 31, 2014, we hold trademark registrations in the United States for the following marks: 2020tc IMAGER®, Digirad®, DigiServ®, Cardius®, SPECTour®, SPECTour®, SPECTpak Plus®, Solidium®, DigiTech®, and Telerhythmics®.
+We have obtained trademark protection for some of these listed marks in the European Union and Japan.